OntoUML/ontouml-schema/README.md

 Additional fields are NOT allowed for any object type.

 - **Package**: An object representing an ontology or an ontology (sub)module.
-The Package object at the root of a JSON file instantiating the ontouml-schema is also referred to as "root package" and "model", where the later captures the notion of all container for all model elements in an ontology module.
+The Package object at the root of a JSON file instantiating the ontouml-schema is also referred to as "root package" and "model", where the latter captures the notion of all container for all model elements in an ontology module.

     ```json
     {